bitten2up/bittens-adventure/README.md

 the game bitten's adventure that I am currently working on

 # building
-you will need msys2 and sfml on windows
+you will need msys2 and sfml on windows and on Linux you will need libsfml-dev

 ```bash